Repo-Dev-Solutions/hollaex-apidoc/source/index.html.md

 # Websocket

-Connection to public and private channels are available through the path `https://api.hollaex.com/stream`.
-HollaEx Exchanges can be connected to using any websocket libraries.
+Connection to public and private channels are available through the path `https://api.patriotexchange.net/stream`.
+Patriot Exchange Exchanges can be connected to using any websocket libraries.
 For this documentation, we will use the library [`ws`]('https://github.com/websockets/ws').

 ## Connecting